davidcc73/P4-SFC-SDN/README.md

 Parses the packet and stores their information in the DB.

+In the case of multicast usage the number os reports created is x, being x the number of sink switches that the packet was sent to, so if there is more then 1 destination host on a single switch, still only 1 INT report is created.

 Currently to determine the original size of the packet without the INT data, before storing data in the DB, we have a .json file that matches a size in bytes for each packets `DSCP`, this is only used for test purposes and a possible solution is at `Repository's Issues`.